Shankar–Ehsaan–Loy: Other works

 Shankar–Ehsaan–Loy have been involved in several projects aside from films.
 Ehsaan, Loy and Farhad had formed the band Instant Karma, and they released redone versions of R. D. Burman and other composers over two albums in 2002.
 They have also composed music for several jingles, signature tunes for corporates including Reliance and Aircel, and public awareness campaigns.
-In 2010, the troika wrote music for the first ever Bollywood musical, Zangoora.
+In 2010, the trio wrote music for the first ever Bollywood musical, Zangoora.

 In 2011, they composed the official anthem for ICC Cricket World Cup 2011, titled De Ghuma Ke, which became highly popular among youths and cricket enthusiasts within days of its release.

 In 2004, they performed for a concert organised by The Indian Express held in celebration of the Indian democracy, which was also attended by Aamir Khan, Farhan Akhtar and other celebrities.
 They organised a concert at IFFI titled Salaam Boss (Salute to the Boss) in 2006 paying tribute to the legendary music composer R.D.
 Burman.
 Later in 2008, they performed for the Live Earth India Concert to help light homes with solar energy along with several other celebrities like Jon Bon Jovi.
 They have also performed a worldwide tour in 2010, called Inspiration: Aman Ki Aasha Tour, which began in New Jersey, United States.
 The tour was a major success, garnering overwhelming response from the audience.
 They performed at UK for the first time, in the Asia Rocks! concert at London's Royal Albert Hall in September 2011.
 In 2018, they embarked on a Tour of the US & Canada along with Farhan Akhtar.